 Long Tube Fillers

 Once the bottle has been filled and dropped away from the filler valve, it is necessary to clear the head space of oxygen prior to crowning.
+Any entrained air beneath the crown will quickly oxidize the beer.
 This is done by creating foam in the bottle neck, with the foam rising and displacing the gas in the head space.
-There are several methods by which this can be accomplished.
-The first is to arrange the filling parameters so that the bottle foams as it descends from the filling valve; the second is to add a fobber to the machine.

 Click on the following topics for more information on bottling beer.